-- 32. Beginning in Vintage 2025, the Company's DSM/EE Portfolio shall include an DSM/EE Innovation Program.
-This Program will have an annual budget that shall not exceed \$1 million, which shall be utilized by the Company to test and evaluate new energy efficiency technologies and equipment and program designs in a rapid manner. - a) The DSM/EE Innovation Program is not subject to Commission Rule R8-68. - b) The Company shall ensure that all tests, pilots, and projects included in the DSM/EE Innovation Program that directly involve customers are equitable and not unreasonably discriminatory. - c) Beginning with the Company's projection of Vintage 2025 in its annual DSM/EE rider filing, the Company will provide an explanation of potential tests, projects or pilots that the Company will perform during the Vintage Year.
-The explanation shall describe each project, including the following details: - 1) The targeted customer class and purpose or learning objective of the project; - 2) The proposed metrics to be measured and evaluated; - 3) The estimated cost of the project; - 4) The proposed duration of the project; and - 5) The potential number of customers involved in the project. - d) The Company will file Notification with the Commission of the following: - 1) If the Company seeks to add or cancel any tests, pilots or projects to the DSM/EE Innovation Program for a particular Vintage Year. - 2) If the forecasted cost of any test, pilot or project within a Vintage Year increase by more than 25%.
+- 31. Beginning in Vintage 2025, the Company's EE/DSM Portfolio shall include an Efficiency Innovation Program.
+This Program will have an annual budget that shall not exceed \$1 million, which shall be utilized by the Company to test and evaluate new energy efficiency technologies and equipment and program designs in a rapid manner. - a) The Efficiency Innovation Program is not subject to Commission Rule R8-68. - b) The Company shall ensure that all tests, pilots, and projects included in the Efficiency Innovation Program that directly involve customers are equitable and not unreasonably discriminatory. - c) Beginning with the Company's projection of Vintage 2025 in its annual EE/DSM rider filing, the Company will provide an explanation of potential tests, projects or pilots that the Company will perform during the Vintage Year.
+The explanation shall describe each project, including the following details:

-- e) During the course of the Vintage Year 2025, the Company will provide updates regarding the projects funded through the DSM/EE Innovation Program at least two meetings of the Collaborative. - f) Beginning with the Company's first applicable Annual DSM/EE Rider filing and in future annual DSM/EE Rider filings, the Company will provide a summary of the progress of the different projects included in the DSM/EE Innovation Program that will include the following: - 1) The purpose or learning objective of the project; - 2) The proposed metrics to be measured and evaluated; - 3) The estimated cost of the project; - 4) The proposed duration of the project; - 5) The potential number of customers involved in the project; and - 6) Any plans to utilize the results of the projects as the basis for future stand-alone DSM/EE pilots and programs. - g) The DSM/EE Innovation Program will be considered a new energy efficiency program included in the Company's portfolio and prudently incurred costs will be reviewed and eligible for cost recovery through the annual DSM/EE Rider but will not be eligible for recovery of net lost revenues and PPI or PRI, because the program is not subject to cost effectiveness screening. - h) While the DSM/EE Innovation Program annual expenditures shall not exceed the annual vintage year budget of \$1 million dollars, the actual program expenditures will be reconciled as part of the reconciliation process for the vintage year in the Company's annual DSM/EE Rider filing. - i) No direct costs associated with any tests, pilots, and projects included in the DSM/EE Innovation Program will be eligible for cost recovery through any means or mechanism beyond their inclusion within the Company's annual DSM/EE Rider.
+- 1) The purpose or learning objective of the project; - 2) The proposed metrics to be measured and evaluated; - 3) The estimated cost of the project; - 4) The proposed duration of the project; and - 5) The potential number of customers involved in the project. - d) The Company will file Notification with the Commission of the following: - 1) If the Company seeks to add or cancel any tests, pilots or projects to the Efficiency Innovation Program for a particular Vintage Year. - 2) If the forecasted cost of any test, pilot or project within a Vintage Year increase by more than 25%. - e) During the course of the Vintage Year 2025, the Company will provide updates regarding the projects funded through the Efficiency Innovation Program at least two meetings of the Collaborative. - f) Beginning with the Company's first applicable Annual EE/DSM Rider filing and in future annual EE/DSM Rider filings, the Company will provide a summary of the progress of the different projects included in the Efficiency Innovation Program that will include the following: - 1) The purpose or learning objective of the project; - 2) The proposed metrics to be measured and evaluated; - 3) The estimated cost of the project; - 4) The proposed duration of the project; - 5) The potential number of customers involved in the project; and - 6) Any plans to utilize the results of the projects as the basis for future stand-alone EE/DSM pilots and programs. - g) The Efficiency Innovation Program will be considered a new energy efficiency program included in the Company's portfolio and prudently incurred costs will be reviewed and eligible for cost recovery through the annual EE/DSM Rider but will not be eligible for recovery of net lost revenues and PPI or PRI, because the program is not subject to cost effectiveness screening.

+- h) While the Efficiency Innovation Program annual expenditures shall not exceed the annual vintage year budget of \$1 million dollars, the actual program expenditures will be reconciled as part of the reconciliation process for the vintage year in the Company's annual EE/DSM Rider filing. - i) No direct costs associated with any tests, pilots, and projects included in the Efficiency Innovation Program will be eligible for cost recovery through any means or mechanism beyond their inclusion within the Company's annual EE/DSM Rider.